dylantjb/website/content/project/crypto-steganography.md

 Brain Oakley’s answer to: [Best way to structure a tkinter application?](https://stackoverflow.com/questions/17466561/best-way-to-structure-a-tkinter-application)

 ## Objectives
-Objective one – Main interface:<br/>
+Objective one – Main interface:
-•	Functional message box to output strings<br/>
+•	Functional message box to output strings
-•	Menu bar for user to choose option<br/>
+•	Menu bar for user to choose option
-•	File browsing to select media to input<br/>
+•	File browsing to select media to input
-•	Display entry box for user input<br/>
+•	Display entry box for user input
-•	Display radio buttons for user input<br/>
+•	Display radio buttons for user input
 •	Implement queue for multiple files to embed

-Objective two – Main program:<br/>
+Objective two – Main program:
-•	Exception handling and prompts to validate inputs<br/>
+•	Exception handling and prompts to validate inputs
-•	Add option to extract media from cover image<br/>
+•	Add option to extract media from cover image
-•	Add option to embed an image into cover image<br/>
+•	Add option to embed an image into cover image
-•	Watermark cover image to detect if media can be extracted.<br/>
+•	Watermark cover image to detect if media can be extracted
 •	Add compatibility for popular image formats {.jpg, .gif, .png, .tif, .pdf, .bmp}